BangJiseon/Spatio-Spectral-Feature-Representation/README.md

 ## Modules
  We provide Matlab and Python implementation for generating feature representation and classification.

-'Filterset_OpenBMI.m' : code for generating filter-set.
+'Filterset_OpenBMI.m' : Code for generating filter-set.

-'FeatureRepresentation_OpenBMI.m' : code for generating feature representation.
+'FeatureRepresentation_OpenBMI.m' : Code for generating feature representation.

-'Classification_OpenBMI.py' : code for classification.
+'Classification_OpenBMI.py' : Code for classification.

 'func_mutual_information2.m', 'prep_filterbank2.m' : The following two files are slightly modified from the original toolbox.

+'electrode_position.mat' : Data indicating the location of a channels.
+Used for local average reference.

 ## Dataset Reference